-EarthSky Facebook friends have posted some beautiful photos recently of sun pillars, sometimes called light pillars.
-They are vertical shafts of light that extend upward (or downward) from a bright light source, such as the sun low on the horizon.
-They can be five to 10 degrees tall and sometimes even higher.
-They might lengthen or brighten as you gaze at them.
+Sun pillars and light pillars are beams of light that extend vertically upward (or downward) from a bright light source, such as the sun or another bright light low on the horizon.
+They can be 5 to 10 degrees high and sometimes even higher.
+In fact, they might lengthen or brighten as you gaze at them.

-When is the best time to see a sun pillar?
-You’ll most often see one when the sun is low in the western sky before sunset, or low in the east just after the breaking of dawn.
-You might even see a sun pillar when the sun is below the horizon.
+You’ll most often see sun pillars when the sun is low in the western sky before sunset, or low in the east just after the breaking of dawn.
+However, you might even see a sun pillar when the sun is below the horizon.
 On the other hand, you can see light pillars at any time of night.

 They’re called sun pillars when the sun helps make them.
-But this the moon or even streetlights can create this light phenomenon, too, in which case the name light pillar is more appropriate.
+But the moon or even streetlights can create this light phenomenon, too, in which case the name light pillar is more appropriate.